Mad About Berries

 bulk potting

-Soon all cups are used for different plants.
-Don't forget to use permanent and waterproof marker, or you will soon end up with bunch of plants and guessing which one is which – been there, done that :o)
+Soon, all cups will be used for different plants.
+Don't forget to use a permanent and waterproof marker, or you will soon end up with a bunch of plants and guessing which one is which – been there, done that :o)

 bulk potting

 Water the cups.
-Use hand sprinkler that allows you to change the size of droplets.
+Use a hand sprinkler that allows you to change the size of droplets.
 Since there are no plants, you can use larger drops.
-When plants start to grow, use smaller droplets, and if you have sensitive plants, water cup by cup with water can (with small spout) – this can be time consuming.
+When plants start to grow, use smaller droplets, and if you have sensitive plants, water cup by cup with water can (with a small spout) – this can be time-consuming, but it is a much better option for plants.

-Put the container with cups on suitable place with adequate warmth, humidity and light.
+Put the container with cups in a suitable place with adequate warmth, humidity, and light.

-When young plants are large enough, transplant them onto permanent position.
+So, when young plants are large enough, transplant them into permanent positions.